MindlessRuff/SMARTDog/README.md

 # SMARTDog
-Pull from upstream/master (brandon's) into your local repository Do your work
+Pull from upstream/master (brandon's) into your local repository

+Do your work

+Commit your work

-Before committing, pull from upstream/master again.
+Pull from upstream/master again.

 Resolve any merge conflicts